You need to be covered by a TV Licence to

 To find out more and request your payment card, call 0300 555 0286*.

 Where to pay:

 You can pay for your TV Licence and manage your TV Licence on our website.
 You can also ask to receive your TV Licence and any other communications from us by email, but your email address can only contain letters and numbers from the English language.

 If you have a debit or credit card – such as Maestro, Delta, Solo, Visa or MasterCard – you can pay for your TV Licence by calling 0300 790 6042*.
 Please make sure you have your card details to hand.

 There are over 28,000 PayPoints across the UK, which you’ll find in convenience stores, newsagents, off-licences, supermarkets and petrol stations.
 Many are open long hours, seven days a week.
-You can find your local PayPoint here or by calling 0300 790 6137* and giving your postcode (this is an automated service in English only).
+You can find your local PayPoint here.

 There aren’t any PayPoints in the Channel Islands or the Isle of Man.
 Instead you can pay at any post office.